PayPal quarterly profit falls but beats estimates

-NEW YORK (Reuters) - PayPal Holdings Inc on Wednesday reported fourth-quarter profit that beat analysts’ estimates, but its revenue outlook for the first three months of 2019 fell short of expectations, sending its shares down more than 5 percent after hours.
+NEW YORK, Jan 30 (Reuters) - PayPal Holdings Inc on Wednesday reported fourth-quarter profit that beat analysts’ estimates, but its revenue outlook for the first three months of 2019 fell short of expectations, sending its shares down more than 5 percent after hours.

 Excluding one-time items, the digital payments company earned 69 cents per share, beating the average analyst estimate of 67 cents, according to IBES data from Refinitiv.